Bouygues gets boost from Alstom deal to fight telecoms battle

 In exchange, Bouygues will lend Alstom stock commanding 20 percent of voting rights to the state and surrender two board seats, allowing the state to exercise an immediate role.

-Bouygues bought most of its Alstom stake in 2006 at more than 60 euros a share as part of a bailout of the train and turbine maker by then president Nicolas Sarkozy.
+Bouygues bought most of its Alstom stake in 2006 at more than 60 euros a share following a bailout of the train and turbine maker by then finance minister Nicolas Sarkozy.

 Bouygues had to write down its value by 1.4 billion euros in February, and did not want another massive charge to weigh on its balance sheet if the government bought the Alstom shares at current market prices of around 28 euros.